googleapis/api-linter/docs/rules/0132/request-parent-required.md

 ---
 rule:
   aip: 132
-  name: [core, '0132', request-required-fields]
+  name: [core, '0132', request-parent-required]
   summary: List RPCs must have a `parent` field in the request.
-permalink: /132/request-required-fields
+permalink: /132/request-parent-required
 redirect_from:
-  - /0132/request-required-fields
+  - /0132/request-parent-required
 ---

 # List methods: Parent field